Fantastic Fans on Instagram Live

 Perle Fine was an American Abstract Expressionist artist and her painting, Convolution, 1966-67, is featured in our virtual exhibition Nevertheless She Persisted.
 Join us for an Instagram Live session where we will create a work of art inspired by Perle Fine, using paper, various types of tape and coloring materials (crayons, markers, chalk, watercolors, whatever you have!).
 So, grab the whole family, join museum educator Amy Solomon, and let’s have some FUN with FINE Lines!
 Follow us on Instagram @hofstraumuseumofart.
 Use our hashtag to share your art work #HUMAfromHome.

 There are many ways families can have fun at the Hofstra University Museum of Art.
-Complete our exhibition Art Quest, participate in one of our public programs, Let’s Explore Backpacks or The Great Art Caper, or use the interactive touch screen kiosk to enhance your visit.
+Participate in one of our public programs, Let’s Explore Backpacks or The Great Art Caper, or use the interactive touch screen kiosk to enhance your visit.

 *Pick up all backpack and caper materials during Emily Lowe Gallery open hours.
 Click here for gallery hours.
 Return all backpacks and keep your completed art projects to take home.
 All backpack and caper activities are FREE!